Howard Athenaeum: After the show was over

 As the burlesque performances got more risqué with each year, the Boston vice squad made the Old Howard the object of their attention.
 The Boston Vice squad made a 16 mm film during one of their raids in 1953 and captured on film the performance of "Irma the Body" (real name: Mary Goodneighbor).
 This film footage resulted in an indecency hearing which eventually led to the closing of the Old Howard in 1953.

 Due to the indecency charges, the city of Boston refused to renew the Old Howard's license in 1953, so the auditorium was dark for nearly a decade.
 In 1960 the Howard National Theatre and Museum Committee was formed to raise $1,500,000 to refurbish “Boston's most celebrated theatre” and restore it to the legitimate fold.
 However, before the committee could realize its ambition, the building had a small but not devastating fire.
 Though many people supported the push for a complete renovation, the city tore the building down promptly after the fire before anybody could protest.
 This controversial incident occurred at the height of Boston's urban renewal initiative and not much was considered historic except colonial-era structures.

-A sign from The Old Howard is preserved today in the Emerson Umbrella in Concord, MA.
+A sign from The Old Howard is preserved today in the Emerson Umbrella in Concord, Massachusetts.